bbatsov/batsov.com/_posts/2012-04-06-melpa-homebrew-emacs-edition.markdown

 I would encourage package authors and users to investigate and contribute to MELPA.
-I've already submitted a bunch of packages there and rebased [Emacs Prelude](http://batsov.com/prelude) to use MELPA instead of Marmalade.
+I've already submitted a bunch of packages there and rebased [Emacs Prelude](https://github.com/bbatsov/prelude) on top of MELPA instead of Marmalade.

 Together we can turn MELPA into the most extensive and robust community-supported `package.el` repo!
-Emacs users deserve one of those :-)
+Emacs users deserve one of those! :-)